alberto56/dcycleblog/_posts/2018-10-27-local-https-docker-compose.md

 That's it!
 -----

-You should now be able to access your project locally with https://starterkit-drupal8.local (port 443) _and_ http://starterkit-drupal8.local (port 08), and apply this technique to any number of Docker Compose projects.
+You should now be able to access your project locally with https://starterkit-drupal8.local (port 443) _and_ http://starterkit-drupal8.local (port 80), and apply this technique to any number of Docker Compose projects.

+**Troubleshooting: if you get a connection error, try using an incongnito (private) window in your browser, or a different browser; also note that you need to explicitly trust the certificate.**

 You can copy paste the script to your Docker Compose project at ./scripts/https-deploy.sh _if_: